IlyaSemenov/vue-valibot/README.md

 - HTML5 validation passes (if enabled).
 - Valibot validation passes (if used).

-The first argument is the (possibly validated) input, the rest arguments are the submit function arguments.
+The first argument is the (possibly validated) composable input, the rest arguments are the submit function arguments.
+If `input` was not provided, it's not prepended to the submit function arguments.

 During execution, `submitting` is true.
 After successfull execution, `submitted` is true.